 Chase was born and raised in Pinellas County, Florida.
 After attending East Lake High School, Chase attended the University of Central Florida (UCF), where he obtained a Bachelor of Science degree in Legal Studies.
 During his time as a student at UCF, Chase was an active member of Sigma Phi Epsilon fraternity until his graduation in 2010.
 He received his Juris Doctorate degree from Stetson University College of Law in 2012.
-While at Stetson, Chase had the opportunity to gain early legal experience as a clerk for criminal law attorney Danny Perez in Tampa.
-Chase joined Florin Roebig as an attorney in 2013 to practice with a primary focus in personal injury matters.
+Chase joined Florin|Roebig as an attorney in 2013.

-His hobbies include the sport of karate where he holds a second degree black belt in Isshinryu.
-Chase is a former AAU United States National Junior individual and junior team kumite (fighting) champion, as well as one of the elite few Americans to have ever won a kumite medal (bronze) in The Japan Junior National Karate Championships held annually in Tokyo.
+His hobbies include the sport of karate where he holds a second-degree black belt in Isshinryu.
+Chase is a former AAU United States National Junior individual and junior team Kumite (fighting) champion, as well as one of the elite few Americans to have ever won a kumite medal (bronze) in The Japan Junior National Karate Championships held annually in Tokyo.
 He was twice selected to the AAU National Junior Karate Team for the World Junior Karate Championships in Budapest, Hungary.